Translate

 The Historic Moravian Bethlehem Historic District encompasses a complex of the oldest surviving buildings in Bethlehem.
 The district was designated a National Historic Landmark in 2012 for its unique assemblage of communal religious buildings and history.
 It occupies a 14.7-acre (5.9 ha) area of central Bethlehem; at its core is the Moravian Museum of Bethlehem and adjacent properties, located at Main and West Church Streets.
 The museum property includes a connected series of 18th century stone buildings, several of which served as communal living facilities, and a 1751 chapel.

-The museum also owns properties near the creek, including the industrial 1761 tannery building, and the Old Waterworks which is also a National Historic Landmark as the first pump-driven North American municipal water supply.
+also owns properties near the creek, including the industrial 1761 tannery building, and the Old Waterworks which is also a National Historic Landmark as the first pump-driven North American municipal water supply.
 This area is also archaeologically significant, as the early Moravians developed it industrially from an early period.

 God's Acre has been established as one of the oldest colonial cemeteries in America